ericholscher/ericholscher.com/site/blog/2014/oct/24/announcing-read-the-docs-for-business.rst

 and the code base is always gaining new features.

 That's why today,
-Read The Docs is adding a hosted solution aimed at companies.
+Read the Docs is adding a hosted solution aimed at companies.
 It will host your company's private documentation, and only give people at your company access.